xileniu/ImageProcessing/README.md

-#This repository contains some useful scripts for image processing
+This repository contains some useful scripts for image processing.